Discover the nature park

 Geology

-Red and green stones, angular and interspersed with calcite veins - the radiolarites add color to the gray gravel beds!
-To get to the place of origin of this rock, you would have to ...
+Red and green stones, angular and interspersed with calcite veins - the radiolarites bring colour into play on the grey gravel banks!
+To get to the place where this rock was formed, you would have to ...

 learn more